mwc360/mwc360.github.io/_posts/2026-02-04-Creating-your-first-Spark-Job-Definition.md

 published: True
 ---

 Coming from a notebook-first Spark background, I wanted to write the introduction to Spark Job Definitions (SJDs) that I wish I had when I first encountered them.
-If you are first interest in _why_ you might want to use a Spark Job Definition over a Notebook, see my blog [here]()
+If you are first interest in _why_ you might want to use a Spark Job Definition over a Notebook, see my blog [here](https://milescole.dev/data-engineering/2026/02/04/Notebooks-vs-Spark-Jobs-in-Production.html).

 My first job was in finance, and I learned Spark much later while consulting in environments where **everything ran in notebooks**.
 That wasn't unique to any one company — it's simply how most consulting teams work.
 So when I first opened a Spark Job Definition while exploring additional things I could do in Synapse, my reaction was: